 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes Kitchen fittings are of an age and style where upgrading should now be anticipated.
+Notes Kitchen and other joinery fittings are of an older style and future upgrading/replacement should be anticipated.